Retrograde-i486/Arch-Setup-Script-KDE/README.md

 [![ShellCheck](https://github.com/TommyTran732/Arch-Setup-Script/actions/workflows/shellcheck.yml/badge.svg)](https://github.com/TommyTran732/Arch-Setup-Script/actions/workflows/shellcheck.yml)

-Yet another installer for Arch Linux.
-This time with KDE Plasma support!
+Yet another installer for Arch Linux, this time with KDE Plasma support!
 It sets up a BTRFS system with encrypted `/boot` and full snapper support (both snapshotting and rollback work!).
 It also includes various system hardening configurations.

+Other things I've added:
+Linux-Zen kernel
+Firefox

 The script is based on [easy-arch](https://github.com/classy-giraffe/easy-arch).
 However, it diverges substantially from the original project does not follow its development.